wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ![ezUnits](./ezUnits.png){ id=img_ezUnits }

-Besides completing a file name, a unit name or the current command’s or variable’s name the autocompletion is able to show a template for most of the commands indicating the type (and meaning) of the parameters this program expects.
+Besides completing a file name, a unit name, or the current command or variable name, the autocompletion is able to show a template for most of the commands indicating the type (and meaning) of the parameters this program expects.
 To activate this feature press <kbd>SHIFT</kbd>+<kbd>CTRL</kbd>+<kbd>SPACE</kbd> or select the respective menu item (Cell/Show Template).

 #### Greek characters